Don Criqui: Memorable NFL calls

 One of Criqui's most memorable NFL calls came on November 8, 1970: Tom Dempsey's 63-yard field goal that lifted the New Orleans Saints to a 19-17 victory over the Detroit Lions at New Orleans' Tulane Stadium.
 Other memorable NFL games that Criqui took part in were the 1978 "Miracle at the Meadowlands" and the 1982 "Epic in Miami".
 Criqui also did play-by-play of the 1985-86 seasons of Monday Night Football and Super Bowls XX and XXI (alongside Bob Trumpy) for NBC Radio.
 He also called "Red Right 88" in 1980, when Brian Sipe threw an interception in the end zone to end the Cleveland Browns' season.
 He along with Randy Cross called the Detroit Lions' comeback victory over the Browns in 2009.

 He was presented with the Pete Rozelle Radio-Television Award from the Pro Football Hall of Fame in 2003.
 He is also a member of the Greater Buffalo Sports Hall of Fame.

 Personal life

 Criqui lives in Essex Fells, New Jersey; He has four sons, one daughter, and fifteen grandchildren.
-Don's wife of over 60 years Molly died June 2, 2024.
+Don's wife of over 60 years, Molly, died on June 2, 2024, at the age of 82.